Apahima/Adv_MRI_SEG/README.md

 Breast cancer is the second leading cause of death for women all over the world.
 Since the cause of the disease remains unknown, early diagnosis is the key for breast cancer control, and it can increase the success of treatment, save lives and reduce costs.

-The work focus on Investigation of Serial Studies to Predict Your Therapeutic Response with Imaging and moLecular Analysis (I-SPY TRIAL) breast cancer trial, a study of imaging and tissue-based biomarkers for predicting pathologic complete response (pCR) and recurrence-free survival (RFS).
+The work based on Investigation of Serial Studies to Predict Your Therapeutic Response with Imaging and moLecular Analysis (I-SPY TRIAL) breast cancer trial, a study of imaging and tissue-based biomarkers for predicting pathologic complete response (pCR) and recurrence-free survival (RFS).

 ISPY1 dataset includes 230 studies with T3 tumors measuring at least 3 cm in diameter by clinical exam or imaging.
 MRI exams were performed within four weeks prior to starting anthracycline-cyclophosphamide chemotherapy (T1, MRI1), at least 2 weeks after the first cycle of AC and prior to the second cycle of AC (T2, MRI2), between anthracycline-cyclophosphamide treatment and taxane therapy if taxane was administered (T3, MRI3), and after the final chemotherapy treatment and prior to surgery (T4, MRI4).
 The study schema is shown below.

 ![Scan Series ISPY1](Img/Fig1.png)

-The main purpose of the works is to create ML tool that could take women breast scan and segment the tumor area with highly precision.
+The main purpose of the works is to create DL based tool that could take women breast scans and segment the tumor area with highly precision.
 For developing such tool first scans (T1, MRI) were taken as database and U-net model choose and trained with various structure and loss functions.

 ### Database:
 Each series contain different scans, for that specific work the scans that were used is: